The Faith Space

 There are just about a dozen verses in the Bible about Jochebed.
 Yet, she stands out as a powerful example of faith.
-Jochened’s story is empowering for many women and mothers who trust God to take them through each day.
+Jochebed’s story is empowering for many women and mothers who trust God to take them through each day.

 Who was Jochebed in the Bible